thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ### Kafka Queue: Consumer Group Message Lag

 You can use the log shown below to identify any issues with the processing of messages or other parts of the MQTT broker infrastructure.
-Since Kafka is used for MQTT message processing and other major parts of the system, such as `client_session`, `client_subscriptions`, `retain_msg`, etc., you can analyze the overall state of the broker.
+Since Kafka is used for MQTT message processing and other major parts of the system, such as `client sessions`, `client subscriptions`, `retained messages`, etc., you can analyze the overall state of the broker.

-The ThingsBoard MQTT broker provides the ability to monitor whether the rate of pushing messages to Kafka is faster than the rate of consuming and processing them.
+The ThingsBoard MQTT broker provides the ability to monitor whether the rate of producing messages to Kafka is faster than the rate of consuming and processing them.
 In such cases, you will experience a growing latency for message processing.
 To enable this functionality, ensure that Kafka consumer-stats are enabled (see the **queue.kafka.consumer-stats** section of the [Configuration properties](/docs/mqtt-broker/install/config/)).